Flavjack/journalclub/manuscript/Journal-Club_article.md

 : Questions of the survey to evaluate the level of satisfaction of the journal club in the plant genetics lectures during the period 2021 and 2022. {#tbl:kix.j6aj6xi5zazn}

 **Objective rubric:** Writing an essay was the final product of each journal club series (i.e., every three weeks).
 Grading was based on the use of an objective rubric.
 The grading system was from 0 to 20, where 20 is the highest grade.
-The names of the participants were removed from the grading book to maintain the privacy of the students (Supplementary File 1).
+The names of the participants were removed from the grading book to maintain the privacy of the students.